Doing Business in Brazil

 It is also expected that such a measure will make the Brazilian airline industry more competitive and lead to an increase in domestic flights, as well as an expansion of international routes offered by Brazilian airlines.

 ANAC’s Resolution No. 400 dated as of December 13, 2016, as amended from time to time, aimed to protect passengers in case of flight delays, cancellations or denied boarding.
 Should there be a flight delay the airline will have to notify the passengers about the delay and the expected time of departure.
-In the event the flight is delayed for more than 4 hours, or if the flight is cancelled or a passenger is not able to board a connecting flight because of the delay, the airline must offer the following alternatives: (i) boarding another flight; (ii) reimbursement of the fare effectively paid, including taxes and airport fees; or (iii) completion of the transport through other transport modes.
+In the event the flight is delayed for more than 4 hours, or if the flight is cancelled or a passenger is not able to board a connecting flight because of the delay, the airline must offer the following alternatives: (I) boarding another flight; (II) reimbursement of the fare effectively paid, including taxes and airport fees; or (III) completion of the transport through other transport modes.

-In case of flight delays and cancellations, material assistance must be offered as follows: (i) exceeding 1 hour: access to means of communication; (ii) exceeding 2 hours: a meal compatible with the time of day, or a meal voucher; (iii) exceeding 4 hours: hotel accommodation if there is an overnight wait and ground transfers.
+In case of flight delays and cancellations, material assistance must be offered as follows: (I) exceeding 1 hour: access to means of communication; (II) exceeding 2 hours: a meal compatible with the time of day, or a meal voucher; (III) exceeding 4 hours: hotel accommodation if there is an overnight wait and ground transfers.

 ANAC´s Resolution No. 280 dated as of July 11, 2013 aimed to protect passenger with special needs.
 According to such Resolution, passengers with special needs include: (a) persons with age of 60 and above; (b) pregnant and lactating women; (c) persons accompanied by an infant; (d) persons with reduced mobility; or (e) any person for whom a specific condition limits their autonomy as a passenger.